ironhack-labs/lab-coffee-and-books/readme.md

 This is in response to a request for a code sample around some skeleton code form IronHack.

 **IMPORTANT!** The code is meant to be a connversation starter.
 You will notice different technologies and styles used through differnet parts of the app so that each of them can be discussed with a practical example at hand.
 This app would have been a perfect candidate for a reactive frontend framework, but since the exercise proposed the use of templates I stuck to that choice.
+Please be aware the .env file is of course missing from this repo (it was in .gitignore as standard practice to hide the api keys etc..)
+Here are the contents:
+PORT=3000
+ENV=development
+MONGO_URL=127.0.0.1:27017
+GMAPS_API_KEY=--------------------------------------

 ## Details
 The following technologies are present at variuos levels in the code: